 Birding Specials Treats for Avid Birders

-(NE) near-endemic = lives in South Africa and neighboring countries- African broadbill
+(NE) near-endemic = most of the global population is resident in South Africa- African broadbill

 - African grass owl